 Q: What personal growth have you experienced as an entrepreneur?

 Business has been an enormous opportunity and an intense bootcamp for personal growth!
-I have had to deeply consider my beliefs on money, self-worth, and many other issues in order to take the business to the next level.

 The biggest lesson of all is to live with self-awareness.
 I seriously consider the amount of time and energy it will take to tackle an issue – and if I’m able, I figure it out myself.
 But if I can’t, I seek out help.